BitFloyd/OpenSourceGan/README.md

 # OpenSourceGan
-A repo to train GAN on any category using OpenImages Dataset
+A repo to train a GAN on any category using OpenImages Dataset

 %%%%%%%%%%%%%%%%%%%%% UNDER CONSTRUCTION %%%%%%%%%%%%%%%%%%